Skip to main content

 • infer_class_labels_from_filepaths: Whether class labels should be added to the data based on the filepath of the files.
 Defaults to the first directory within self.path, but can go a level deeper if the datasplitter is provided with infer_data_split_labels set to true

 • iterable: Whether the data source is iterable.
 This is used to determine whether the data source can be used in a streaming context during a task.
-Defaults to False.
+Defaults to True.

 • modifiers: Dictionary used for modifying paths/ extensions in the dataframe.
 Defaults to None.